Log in

 The good thing about digital receipts is they can integrate easily with sales CRM and pipeline management software.
 Pipedrive, for example, integrates with Quickbooks so you can see which sales receipts are attached to which deals and accounts.

-You can also use Smart Docs, Pipedrive’s sales document creation and management platform, to create receipt templates and track contact interaction with them.
+You can also use Smart Docs, Pipedrive’s sales document creation and management platform, to create a receipt-of-sale template and track contact interaction with them.

 What to include in a sales receipt

-The details you include in your sales receipt are largely industry-dependent.
+The details you include in your template for sales receipt creation are largely industry-dependent.
 However, certain necessary information should be included in every receipt.

 Generally, there are two main sections in a sales receipt: